studyathome-internationally/rehabilitationstechnik/docs/chapter6.md

 ### Determination of Hearing Ability - Audiometry

-The procedure for determining hearing is called audiometry.
+The procedure for determining hearing ability is called audiometry.
-In addition to determining the degree of hearing loss and the frequencies affected, the purpose of audiometry is also to locate the place where the hearing loss occurs and to distinguish between conductive hearing loss (conductive hearing loss) and sensorineural hearing loss (perceptual hearing loss).
+In addition to determining the degree of hearing loss and the frequencies affected, the purpose of audiometry is also to locate the place where the hearing loss occurs and to distinguish between conductive hearing loss and sensorineural hearing loss (perceptual hearing loss).

 The most important procedure for testing hearing is sound threshold audiometry or the sound threshold audiogram, i.e. the measurement of the personal hearing threshold.
 In a soundproof room, tones (pure sinusoidal oscillations) of different intensity and frequency are offered through headphones (so-called air conduction).
 The person examined must indicate whether a presented tone could be perceived or not.

 In addition to the presentation of the tones via headphones, a coupling via structure-borne sound (bone conduction) is also performed in a separate series of experiments by means of a vibrator attached to the skull bone behind the ear.
-There is also a fixed “hearing threshold” for bone conduction, from which any hearing losses can be measured in dB HV.
+There is also a defined “hearing threshold” for bone conduction, from which any hearing losses can be measured in dB HL.

 The results of the measurements are plotted on a (standardized) graph, the audiogram.
 The symbols shown in <<tab:audiogram-used-symbols>> are usually used: